Succynice/sorting_algorithms/README.md

   * Assumes that the array will only contain numbers `>= 0`.
   * Prints the counting array after it has been initialized.
   * [102-O](./102-O): Text file containing the best, average, and worst case time complexities of the Counting Sort algorithm, one per line.
+      * in the best case
+      * in the average case
+      * in the worst case

 * **7. Merge sort**
   * [103-merge_sort.c](./103-merge_sort.c): C function that sorts an array of integers in ascending order using the Merge Sort algorithm.